Shell provides around 10% of the UK’s oil and gas

 Oil and gas production

 For more than 50 years, Shell has explored for and produced oil and gas in the North Sea.
-Today, we are one of the region’s biggest producers and supply around 10% of the UK’s total oil and gas needs.
+Today, with interests in over 50 Fields, 25 platforms and 1 FPSO operated on our behalf we are one of the region’s biggest producers and supply around 10% of the UK’s total oil and gas needs.
 We have recently restructured our North Sea portfolio to give it profitable life for years to come.
-We now own, or part own, more than 50 North Sea fields and operate 30 oil and gas installations.

 Importing oil and gas

 Shell is not only a substantial energy producer in the UK.
 We also contribute to energy security by importing oil and gas.
 Our gas plants (at Bacton, Fife and St Fergus), pipeline systems and import terminals deliver more than 20% of the UK’s gas supply, including substantial volumes piped from Norway.

 Shell is also a shareholder in the Dragon Liquefied Natural Gas (LNG) terminal in Wales which provides a critical link between the UK and overseas gas suppliers, bringing in LNG from 19 different countries.

 Growing our power business